fioprotocol/fio-devhub/_docs/fio-protocol/accounts-permissions.md

 * When an account is created:
   * Its name is set to the hash of the supplied public key using [custom hash function]({{site.baseurl}}/docs/recipes/actor-account).
   * Its _owner_ and _active_ permissions are set to the supplied public key.
+  * The supplied public key is permanently stored in [fio.address->accountmap](https://fio.bloks.io/contract?tab=Tables&account=fio.address&scope=fio.address&limit=100&table=accountmap) table and can be queried to lookup the original FIO Public Key, even if permissions were modified.
 * The account cannot be explicitly created with a custom name to avoid collisions with a hashed public key. _newaccount_ is not a supported action.

 The following actions automatically create an account: